ARCHER2-HPC/archer2-website/ecse/calls/index.md

 GPU eCSE support provides funding to the UKRI research community to develop software in a sustainable manner to run on GPU-based architectures.
 We invite proposals to develop software that facilitates research targeted at UKRI’s digital research infrastructure e.g. future Exascale supercomputing services, UK national AI services, national Tier-2 HPC services.
 The call is open to research across all of UKRI’s remit.

 The 2nd GPU eCSE call (GPU-eCSE02) opened on the **2 July 2024**.
-The final deadline for proposal submission is **16:00 on 17 September 2024** via the ARCHER2 SAFE.
+The final deadline for proposal submission was **16:00 on 17 September 2024** via the ARCHER2 SAFE.
 Please note that for this call there is no separate technical evaluation stage or separate technical evaluation form.

 ### GPU eCSE call